sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - Changing the PA during printing causes a delay in execution and forms bubbles in the walls, the Script is programed to change PA only in Sparse infill, Internal solid infill, Support and Internal Bridge.
 ![351913375-991fe2b8-3935-46ff-816e-5b0aee981b4d](https://github.com/user-attachments/assets/602b96a8-2666-44bd-b70f-aa5c06deadd4)

-- This Script does not accept G2 and G3 in G-Code.
+- This Script does not accept G2 and G3 in G-Code (Arc Fitting, Spirale Z Hope Type,...).
-- Time Estimation is based in Klipper Look-ahead kinematics (may not be compatible with Marlin or Others).
+- Time Estimation is based in Klipper Look-ahead kinematics, and may not be compatible with other firmware.
 - Reading or generating large G-Code files with this Script can takes up to 2 minutes, depending in your CPU.
 - Generated G-Code are 30% to 50% larger than the original one due to Temp and Speed adjustment.
-- This Script is currently only available for Windows OS.
+- This Script is currently only available for Windows OS, with some changes in the code (I can help for this, or can do it later!), the source can be compiled for deferent OS with delphi 12.

 # Usage
 The script will popup once you Print or Export the G-Code from the Slicer, ask the user whether the script will be applied or not.